People's Assembly of North Korea

-The People's Assembly of North Korea was the unicameral legislature of the People's Committee of North Korea.
-It consisted of 237 deputies elected during a meeting of the provincial, city and county people's committees, political parties and social organizations of North Korea held from 17 to 20 February 1947.
+The People's Assembly of North Korea was the provisional supreme state organ of power of the People's Committee of North Korea, then administered by the Soviet Union, where, per the principle of unified power, all government organs were subservient to it.
+The assembly consisted of 237 deputies elected during a meeting of the provincial, city and county people's committees, political parties and social organizations of North Korea held from 17 to 20 February 1947.

 It held its first session on 21–22 February 1947 and held its last session on 9–10 July 1948 after which it was replaced by the Supreme People's Assembly of the newly created Democratic People's Republic of Korea.

 History

 On 13 November 1946, the Provisional People's Committee of North Korea held elections for the provincial, city and county people's committees, which were the first elections held in North Korea.
 On 17–20 February 1947, representatives from the provincial, city and county people's committees in North Korea, along with representatives from political parties and social organizations, held a meeting to organize the People's Assembly of North Korea by electing 237 deputies.
 The People's Assembly of North Korea held its first session on 21–22 February 1947, which organized the People's Committee of North Korea with Kim Il Sung as chairman.
 The People's Assembly would go on to have an additional four regular sessions and one extraordinary session.
 It mostly worked on preparations for the establishment of the Democratic People's Republic of Korea.

-Its fifth and last regular session was held on 9–10 July 1948, which led to the implementation of the Constitution of the Democratic People's Republic of Korea and the decision to hold elections for the Supreme People's Assembly on 25 August 1948.
+Its fifth and last regular session was held on 9–10 July 1948, which led to the implementation of the Constitution of the Democratic People's Republic of Korea in northern Korea and the decision to hold elections for the Supreme People's Assembly on 25 August 1948.
+A vote was held, where full majority voted in favor of the constitution.
+Assembly vice chairman Choe Yong-gon then said that the Constitution was "unanimously adopted without any amendments!"
+Assembly member Kim Tu-bong replaced the Taegukgi with the new flag of North Korea, after which Choe declared the constitution to be in effect.